itsahoe/Bookmarklet-Cheats/README.md

 For Bookmarklet/Mobile, copy javascript of folder named bookmarklet. next, copy and paste javascript into bookmarks < Favorites (same was as going into your history)

-desktop: There are 3 good methods to using these scripts:
+For desktop users, There are 3 good methods to using these scripts:

 Importing one of the Bookmarklets.html files using these instructions